EYoung21/EYoung21.github.io/README.md

 # EYoung21.github.io
-Welcome to my CS portfolio!
-Explore my education, work, projects, activities, and skills.
-Contact: eyoung4@swarthmore.edu.
+Eli Young - Computer Science Portfolio
+Welcome to my computer science portfolio!
+This repository provides an overview of my educational background, professional experience, projects, activities, and skills in computer science.
+It includes details about my academic journey, roles in various professional positions, projects I've worked on, involvement in clubs and activities, and a list of technical skills.
+For inquiries or collaboration opportunities, contact me at eyoung4@swarthmore.edu.